feathersjs/docs/guides/auth/readme.md

 Learn how OAuth (Facebook, Google, GitHub) login works, and how you can use it in your application.

 [**Auth Recipe: Custom Auth Strategy**](./recipe.custom-auth-strategy.md)<br/>
-Learn how to setup a completely custom passport based auth stratgies
+Learn how to setup a completely custom passport-based auth strategy.